Wisconsin and Florida elections provide early warning signs to Trump and Republicans

 Charlie Kirk, the conservative activist and podcaster whose group worked alongside Musk to boost conservative Brad Schimel in Wisconsin, argued Tuesday's Supreme Court loss underscored a fundamental challenge for Republicans, particularly in races where Trump is not on the ballot.

 “We did a lot in Wisconsin, but we fell short.
-We must realize and appreciate that we are the LOW PROP party now,” he said, referring to low-propensity voters who don't regularly cast ballots.
+We must realize and appreciate that we are the LOW PROP party now,” he said in an X post, referring to low-propensity voters who don't regularly cast ballots.
 “The party has been remade.
 Special elections and off-cycle elections will continue to be a problem without a change of strategy.”

-Trump won Wisconsin in November by 0.8 percentage points, or fewer than 30,000 votes.
-In the first major test since he took office, the perennial battleground state shifted significantly to the left.
+Trump narrowly won Wisconsin in November by fewer than 30,000 votes.
+In the first major test since he took office in January, the perennial battleground state shifted significantly to the left.

 Sauk County, northwest of the state capital of Madison, is a state bellwether.
 Trump won it in November by 626 votes.
-Sauk shifted 16 points in the direction of Judge Susan Crawford, the liberal favorite backed by national Democrats and liberal billionaire donors like George Soros.
+Sauk shifted 16 percentage points in the direction of Judge Susan Crawford, the liberal backed by national Democrats and billionaire donors like George Soros.

 Crawford won Kenosha and Racine counties, both of which went for Trump over Democratic nominee Kamala Harris.
-She was on pace to win by 9 points.
+She won by about 10 percentage points there.

-In interviews with more than 20 voters in Waunakee, a politically mixed town north of Madison, several Democrats suggested without prompting that their vote was as much if not more of a repudiation of Trump’s first months in office as it was a decision on the direction of the state high court.
+In interviews with dozens of voters across the state, including more than 20 in Waunakee, a politically mixed town north of Madison, many Democrats suggested without prompting that their vote was as much if not more of a repudiation of Trump’s first months in office than a decision on the direction of the state high court.

 “This is our chance to say no,” said Linda Grassl, a retired OB-GYN registered nurse, after voting at the Waunakee Public Library corridor Tuesday.